eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

   - /docs/setup_and_explore_development_environment.md
 ---

-The following information describes how to setup and configure the Development Container (DevContainer), and how to build, customize and test the sample Vehicle App, which is included in this repository.
+The following information describes how to setup and configure the [Development Container (DevContainer)](https://code.visualstudio.com/docs/remote/containers), and how to build, customize and test the sample _Vehicle App_, which is included in this repository.
 You will learn how to use the Vehicle App SDK, how to interact with the vehicle API and how to do CI/CD using the pre-configured GitHub workflows that come with the repository.

-Once you have completed all steps, you will have a solid understanding of the Development Workflow and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own Vehicle App develpment project.
+Once you have completed all steps, you will have a solid understanding of the Development Workflow and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own _Vehicle App_ develpment project.

 ## Creating Vehicle App Repository

+For the orginization and _Vehicle App_ repository the name `MyOrg/MyFirstVehicleApp` is used as a reference during the rest of the document.

+{{< tabpane text=true >}}
+{{% tab header="Python" %}}
 Create your own repository copy from the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) by clicking the green button `Use this template`.
 You don't have to include all branches.
 For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

-The name `MyOrg/MyFirstVehicleApp` is used as a reference during the rest of document.
+{{% /tab %}}
+{{% tab header="C++" %}}
+C++ currently has only an [SDK repository](https://github.com/eclipse-velocitas/vehicle-app-cpp-sdk).
+To create your own _Vehicle App_ repository, fork the repository into your own organization.
+For the fork, only the `main` branch needs to be copied over.
+{{% /tab %}}
+{{< /tabpane >}}

-## Starting Development Environement
+## Starting Development Environment

 In the following you will learn different possibilities to work with the repo.
 Basically you can work on your own machine using just Visual Studio Code or you can set up the environment on a remote agent, using [GitHub Codespaces](https://github.com/features/codespaces).